Catalog Advanced Search

 Carol is co-author of the newly released ICMA e-book, "Performance Appraisal Fundamentals: A Quick Guide to Fair, Consistent, and Useful Performance Appraisals."

-Free Webinar: Smart Community Strategies for Small and Midsize JurisdictionsContains 3 Component(s), Includes Credits Includes a Live Event on 08/29/2019 at 1:00 PM (EDT)
+Free Webinar: Smart Community Strategies for Small and Midsize JurisdictionsContains 3 Component(s), Includes Credits Recorded On: 08/29/2019

 Learn how communities with smaller budgets can still implement smart city strategies in this review of a joint ICMA/Siemens white paper